Medically reviewed on Feb 27, 2019

 - The rash is accompanied by dizziness, disorientation, rapid heartbeat, shortness of breath, tremors, loss of muscle coordination, worsening cough, vomiting, stiff neck or a fever higher than 102 F (38.9 C).

-- Anyone in the household is immune deficient or younger than 6 months old.
+- Anyone in the household has a problem with his or her immune system or is younger than 6 months.

 Most people who have had chickenpox or have been vaccinated against chickenpox are immune to chickenpox.
 If you've been vaccinated and still get chickenpox, symptoms are often milder, with fewer blisters and mild or no fever.
 A few people can get chickenpox more than once, but this is rare.

 Chickenpox is normally a mild disease.
-But it can be serious and can lead to complications or death, especially in high-risk people.
-Complications include:
+But it can be serious and can lead to complications including:

 - Bacterial infections of the skin, soft tissues, bones, joints or bloodstream (sepsis)